EsotericSquishyy/ergo/README.md

 Refer to existing color schemes in `src/color/` for information on valid fields.
 We support RGB and RGBA in hex format (i.e. `"#ffffff"` or `"#ffffffff"`).
 Note that you can use our Python project to automatically generate ergo themes from arbitrary Base 16 color schemes like those found on [Tinted Gallery](https://tinted-theming.github.io/tinted-gallery/).

+TODO (Add syntax for adding colors to custom envs)

 #### Custom Styles